amannan21/MBP-10-Feed/README.md

 | `R`    | Clear entire state (e.g., after halts).         |
 | Others | Ignored; not relevant to current snapshot.      |

-Walk the first ten nodes in each map, dump price,size.
-Ten iterations is cache‑hot; no need for a pre‑cached “best‑10” array unless profiling proves otherwise.

 3. Snapshot Generation
 Snapshot generation involves simply iterating through the top 10 entries of each side (bids and asks) and outputting their prices and sizes.